rit-sse/pictionFlow/README.md

 <br>
 <h2 align="left">iOS/Android Application(Client)</h2>
 <p2 align="left">
-The application will most likely be an IOS application developed in swift.
-The application will employ a canvas that allows the user to draw.
-The application will likely have to be multi-threaded, as to allow the UI to hopefully run smoothly as the application uses another thread to add temporal data to the log.
-If this is not doable, we will resort to a CNN.
-The application will then send the data to the server and wait for a response.
+The application client-side is made in flutter with Dart code.
+The language itself is quite reminiscent of Java, so it's relatively easy to learn.
+Currently, we have a drawing canvas that stores data as a point, however we intend to make it more elegantly connected to the Model-View-Controller paradigm, as having a seperate file that contains all of the model data could prove quite useful for us.
+More research will have to be done.

->More on the application shortly.
+In Flutter, Widgets are the talk of the town, and flutter updates it's tree by doing depth-first traversal, this means we will have to be careful to keep this traversal as efficient as possible.
+The goal there is to learn methods for optimizing and controlling the nature of the traversal itself.
 </p2>
 </details>